That dollar amount results from an 85.2% expansion compared to $279.9 million 5 years earlier in 2020.

-Based on the average exchange rate for 2022, the Bhutan ngultrum depreciated by -17.3% against the US dollar since 2019 and diluted by -5.1% from 2022 to 2023.
-Bhutan’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2023, the Bhutan ngultrum depreciated by -11.1% against the US dollar since 2020 and diluted by -0.8% from 2023 to 2024.
+Bhutan’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers starting with American currency.

 Bhutan is a landlocked South Asian country located in the Eastern Himalayas in close proximity to economic powerhouses China and India.

 Bhutan’s 3 largest exports by value are predominantly iron ferroalloys, dolomite, and monumental or building stone such as granite or sandstone.
-Collectively, that trio of leading products represents nearly two-thirds (64.3%) of the overall value of exported products from Bhutan.
+Collectively, that trio of leading products represents three-fifths (60%) of the overall value of exported products from Bhutan.

 Bhutan’s Major Trading Partners